hyperledger-labs/perun-proposals/design/001-RPC-Interface-Specification.md

 * `Proposal ID`: [String] Unique ID of this channel proposal.
 * `Opening Balance`: [[`Balance Info`](#2-balance-info)]
-* `Challenge Duration in Seconds`: [uint64]
+* `Challenge Duration in Seconds`: [Uint64]
-* `Expiry`: [int64] Time (in unix format) before which response should be sent.
+* `Expiry`: [Int64] Time (in unix format) before which response should be sent.

 #### 6. Unsubscribe From Payment Channel Proposals

-Unsubscribe from notifications on new incoming payment channel proposals in the specified session.
+Unsubscribes from notifications on new incoming payment channel proposals in the specified session.

 *Parameters*